wpup/digster/README.md

 #### Call random function

-You can send in more arguments to `fn`.
+You can send in more arguments to `fn`

 ```html
 <body {{ fn('my_function', 'a', 'b') }}>